pronhubaaa/property-tycoon/GameEngine/GameEngine-Documentation.md

 ### Private Attributes
 - #### titleLabel: Label
+The title of this game type: "Full Game".
 - #### descriptionLabel: Label
+A descriptionary label explaining what this game type is.

 ### Public Methods
 - #### FullGameButton()
 *Parameters*: None
 *Returns*: Void

+This will initialise the button for displaying.

 ---